devfreddy/personal-health/docs/genetics/analysis/Methylation_Analysis_v2.md

 CBS upregulation with adequate SAM regulation produces:
 - Cysteine (precursor for glutathione, the primary antioxidant)
 - Hydrogen sulfide (H2S; vasodilator, protects cardiovascular system)

+**Clarification: CBS Upregulation Myths**
+*[ChatGPT myth-debunking]* The common CBS C699T polymorphism is **not equivalent** to the CBS overactivity observed in homocystinuria or Down syndrome.
+Claims regarding:
+- Ammonia toxicity from CBS upregulation in C699T carriers
+- "Sulfur intolerance" requiring dietary sulfur restriction
+- Mandatory dietary intervention for carriers of common CBS SNPs

+These claims are **not supported by robust clinical evidence**.
+The C699T variant is a common polymorphism studied for potential cardiovascular protection in general populations, not a disease-causing mutation.
+The CBS C699T genotype does not cause the severe phenotypes seen in genuine CBS deficiency disorders.

 **Your Status:**
 Heterozygous C699T is relatively favorable.
 You have one copy of the activity-increasing allele, resulting in moderate upregulation without the extreme effects of homozygosity.